nprapps/nprapps.github.com/_posts/2017-06-28-fall-2017-photo-internship.markdown

 ---
-layout: redirect
+layout: post
-redirect_url: /2017/06/28/fall-2017-photo-internship.html
-title: "What makes a great photo editing intern (Apply now for Summer 2017!)"
+title: "What makes a great photo editing intern (Apply now for Fall 2017!)"
 description: "What we're looking for in a photo editing intern on the NPR Visuals team."

 author: Ariel Zambelich and Emily Bogle